 In their operations, policies, and in their application of the Principles of the Code of Practice, the Press Council and the Office of the Press Ombudsman are independent both of the press industry and of government.

-The Administrative Committee includes representatives of NewsBrands Ireland, Local Ireland, Magazines Ireland, and the National Union of Journalists.
+The Administrative Committee includes representatives of NewsBrands Ireland, Local Ireland, Magazines Ireland, online-only news publications, and the National Union of Journalists.
 Membership at January 2020 is: Brendan Butler (Chairman), Seamus Dooley, Eoin McVey, Adrian Acosta, Johnny O’Hanlon, Catherine Lee, David McDonagh, Paul Henderson, and Vincent Crowley.

 Further details of the finances of the Press Council and the Office of the Press Ombudsman are available in the Annual Reports of the Press Council and the Office of the Press Ombudsman published each year, and available here.